Innovix-Matrix-Systems/ims-pocketbase-baas-starter/docs/metrics.md

 ## Configuration

+Metrics are configured entirely through environment variables.
 Enable metrics in your `.env` file:

 ```bash
 METRICS_ENABLED=true
 METRICS_PROVIDER=prometheus          # or opentelemetry, disabled
 METRICS_NAMESPACE=ims_pocketbase
 ```

+**Note**: All metrics configuration is loaded from environment variables - no JSON config files are used.
+This follows the [12-factor app](https://12factor.net/config) methodology for configuration management.

 ## Basic Usage